cmda-minor-web/web-app-from-scratch-2122/README.md

 # Web App From Scratch @cmda-minor-web 2020 - 2021

 In this course you will learn to build a web application without frameworks or unnecessary libraries, but with vanilla HTML, CSS & JavaScript as much as possible.
 The end result is a modular, single page web app (SPA).
 Data will be retrieved from an external API of your choice, manipulated and finally shown in the UI of the App.
-You will learn different ways to structure code and develope your own coding style.
+You will learn different ways to structure code and develop your own coding style.
 With the gained knowledge you will be able to build interactive prototypes, based on real data.
-Also you will gain a better understanding of the how API's, frameworks and libraries work.
+Also you will gain a better understanding of how API's, frameworks and libraries work.

 ## Learning goals